andreidobrinski/modern-angular-bootcamp-udemy/notes.md

 Structural Directive: adds or removes HTML elements. `*ngIf`

+- Can only apply one structural directive to an element
+- use ng-container to apply an extra structural directive

 Attribute Directives: changes the properties of the HTML element it gets applied to. `appStrikethrough`

 ## CSS